 The function of relative pronouns in English is usually served by “that,” “who” or “which.”
-In German the main ones are fully declined, and the relative clause is usually set off with commas:
+In German these relative pronouns are fully declined, and the relative clause is usually set off with commas:

 |Das Auto, das ich sah, war blau.